 Diagnosis and treatment of VP

 Both Parkinson’s and VP can be difficult to diagnose, as there are no blood tests for either.
-However, unlike Parkinson’s, evidence of VP can often be detected by an imaging test like a CT scan or MRI.
-Abnormal brain scans are present in nearly all VP cases, and will often show evidence of multiple small strokes in the basal ganglia.
+But unlike Parkinson’s, evidence of VP can often be detected through an imaging test like a computed tomography (CT) scan or magnetic resonance imaging (MRI).
+Abnormal brain scans are present in nearly all VP cases and will often show evidence of multiple small strokes in the basal ganglia.